Open Enrollment And How It Affects You

 Depending on what kind of big moment you’re experiencing, most changes can be made to your health insurance 30-60 days after the event occurs.
 If it’s something you can plan for, try to be proactive and contact your insurance company as soon as possible.
 This way you’ll find out exactly when and how you can make changes to your healthcare coverage.

 Marketplace enrollment typically starts November 1st, and this year is no exception.
-The window for individual and family plans opens on November 1st, 2023 and closes (for most states) on January 15th, 2024.
-Since January 15th, 2024 falls on a federal holiday this year, the deadline for open enrollment is pushed back to January 16th, 2024.
+The window for individual and family plans opens on November 1st, 2024 and closes (for most states) on January 15th, 2025.
 If you want your coverage to start on January 1st though, you have to enroll by December 15th.
 If you enroll after, your coverage won’t begin until February 1st.

-As for Medicare, their general open enrollment opened on October 15th, 2023 and runs through December 7th, 2023.
+As for Medicare, their general open enrollment opens on October 15th, 2024 and runs through December 7th, 2024.
 If you’re enrolling in Medicare for the first time, then your enrollment begins 3 months prior to your birth month.
-So, if you turn 65 during February, 2024 your enrollment period is currently open.
+So, if you turn 65 during February, 2025 your enrollment period is currently open.
 You’ll also have an additional 3 months following your birth month to enroll as well.
 It’s worth noting that if you miss your enrollment period, you can still sign up for Medicare Part A, Part B, and Part D coverage, but with some costly penalties attached.

 How To Make The Most Of Open Enrollment